 eutrophication (kg PO4 eq.)

-Results for any environmental index are mapped in form of IDEF0 process map, see fig.7.
+Results for any environmental index are mapped in form of IDEF0 process map.
+According to LCA assessment, the map in Fig.7 suggests to intervene on white fabric (the biggest arrows among inputs).

 The overall analysis allowed identification of the global environmental impact of the company.
-In particular, it emerged that every year Olonia produces 23,000 ton of CO2eq., where the fabric contributes 18,000t, energy (gas, electricity, gasoline) 1,600t, CO2 direct emissions a further 1,600t, nickel and steel 60t, chemicals for water treatment 60t, colours dyes 40t, etc.
+In particular, it emerged that every year the company produces 23,000 ton of CO2eq., where the fabric contributes 18,000t, energy (gas, electricity, gasoline) 1,600t, CO2 direct emissions a further 1,600t, nickel and steel 60t, chemicals for water treatment 60t, colours dyes 40t, etc.

 In this analysis flows with the highest environmental impact are fabric and methane.